celestiaorg/eq-service/README.md

-# Data Avalibility Equivalence Service
+# Data Availability Equivalence Service

 A service acting as a "cryptographic adapter"[^1] providing proofs that data exists on [Celestia](https://celestia.org/) that are efficiently verifiable on EVM networks.
 A NMT proof is transformed into keccak inclusion for data roots using a zkVM.